gbdev/pandocs/src/MBC3.md

 MBC3A's clock counters are indeterminate by default.
 Writing any value to this register latches the clock.
 MBC3A cannot provide a running clock.
 Naturally, it can latch repeatedly.

-Most games write $00 and then $01 to this register.
-This procedure will latch the clock on both chips, even if it is already latched.
+**tl;dr**: The behaviour of this register depends on the MBC's version, so for maximum compatibility, write $00 then $01 to this register to safely trigger latching.

 :::tip